snooppr/shotstars/README.md

 <img src="https://raw.githubusercontent.com/snooppr/shotstars/main/images/CLI.png" />

-The purpose of the “Shotstars” script is to find accounts from which they once gave stars to repositories,
+The purpose of the “Shotstars” tool is to find accounts from which they once gave stars to repositories,
 but then they were removed and provide such an analysis in a human-readable form (it doesn’t matter,
 you can scan both your own and other people’s projects), as a result, try to do what it doesn’t do Github by default.
 The secondary function of the software is to monitor the thrown stars also at a selected period of time.